whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Little-Lace-Box-Subscription-February-2016-Review-Coupon.md

 <img src="/images/LittleLaceBoxFeb2016OpenPackage.jpg" border="0" style="border:none;max-width:100%;" alt="Little Lace Box Package" />
 </a></center>

-<p>Once you open the package you can see the actualy Little Lace Box!</p>
+<p>Once you open the package you can see the actual Little Lace Box!</p>

 <br>